Noor-WGS-data/Genome_sequence_data/Raw_fastq_to_uBAM.md

-# 3. Raw fastq to uBAM and preparing uBAM for alignment
+# 3. Raw fastq to uBAM, mark adapters and convert back to an interleaved fastq

 ###### tags: `2.
 Main Steps`